epaulsen/energytariff/README.md

 ### Available power this hour

-This sensor displays how much power you can use for the remaining part of current hour without exceeding configured threshold.
-If `target_energy` is configured, this value is used as a threshold.
+This sensor displays how much power you can use for the remaining part of current hour without exceeding configured threshold if it has a positive value.
+If sensor value is negative, power usage much be reduced by that amount to remain within threshold value.

+If `target_energy` setting is configured, this value is used as a threshold.
 Otherwise, if `level` setting is configured, the current energy level threshold value is used.
-If neither are configured, this sensor is unavailable
+If neither are configured, this sensor is unavailable.

 Given that `EC` is energy consumed, `EF` is current power, `TT` is threshold and `TD` is remaining seconds of hour, calculation is done using this formula: